 environmental performance of industry sectors in a variety of cultural and

 socioeconomic contexts.
 In accordance with recommendations made by the

-independent Policy Advisory Group of ILMC, future Lead Risk Reduction Program activity will
+independent Policy Advisory Group of ILMC, future Pilot Program activity will

 build upon these experiences to explore systemic approaches that can be applied

 for capacity building and risk reduction.
-Discussions have been ongoing with several
+Discussions are ongoing with several

 international agencies and organizations to identify new Lead Risk Reduction